 The NATDMP provides direction and guidance to tribal governments, state-level strategic partners, community leaders and the private sector for working together to enhance the preparedness of Tribal Nations to develop and manage tourism.
 The plan’s purpose is to support the development of a sustainable Native American tourism industry that will inspire more people to visit, stay, and spend more money in Tribal Nations, thereby contributing to the local economies and wellbeing of Native American communities in South Dakota.

-The Department of Tourism has committed resources to the development and promotion of the Oglala Lakota Living History Village on the Pine Ridge Indian Reservation, familiarization tours to the reservations, hospitality training, pheasant hunting promotion, and publication production and distribution.
-The Department also provides information and resources on its consumer website, TravelSouthDakota.com.
+Travel South Dakota has committed resources to the development and promotion of the Oglala Lakota Living History Village on the Pine Ridge Indian Reservation, familiarization tours to the reservations, hospitality training, pheasant hunting promotion, and publication production and distribution.
+Travel South Dakota also provides information and resources on its consumer website, TravelSouthDakota.com.

 Please contact Calvin Bloemendaal, Industry Outreach & Development Representative and Cultural Heritage Tourism Manager, for more information at 605-295-8263 or [email protected].